 It would be a lie to suggest that I feel anything but devastated by the election results.
-A New Labour government are not much more than a millimetre away from their friends in the tory party, approved but even the smallest of differences save lives.
-Surveying the wreckage, nurse Jess Bradley examines what might be in store for trans people over the next 5 years of a tory majority government, visit this as well as picking out some silver linings.
+A New Labour government are not much more than a millimetre away from their friends in the tory party, but even the smallest of differences save lives.
+Surveying the wreckage, Jess Bradley examines what might be in store for trans people over the next 5 years of a tory majority government, as well as picking out some silver linings.

 The Coalition Government implemented the Immigration Act which restricted migrant access to the NHS and the Health and Social Care Act which removed a lot of responsibility for healthcare from the state as well as allowing for growing privatisation, alongside NHS, welfare, education, and local council cuts.
 Under a slim Tory majority, we are likely to see proposals for more cuts and privatisations of public services – already they have announced £12 billion in cuts to welfare representing 10% of the entire welfare budget.
 They also have their eyes on cutting the HIV prevention budget.
 As trans people are under-employed due to transphobic discrimination, and also represent a high risk group for HIV contractions, these cuts are likely to hurt us particularly.
 Further cuts to local council budgets are also likely, which will disproportionately impact on women’s and LGBT youth services.
 On the backdrop of this, it is unlikely that we will see the increase in the trans healthcare budget which we desperately need.